I was carried to the Tower to serve our Earl. In place of our mother, who was sought high and low but could not be found.

 Alas, I can find no evidence of Harry’s pretty sister in Sir Robert Cecil’s household, so we’ll have to take his word for it.
 Was Sir Robert a cat man?

-Back in 1594 the port of Plymouth was searched for a cat that had been specially imported for Sir Robert from “the Indias”.
+Back in 1594 the port of Plymouth had been searched for a cat that had been specially imported for Sir Robert from “the Indias”.
 Even the mayor was involved.
 After several days and many threats, the cat – suspected of having been sold by the ship’s purser – was found and shipped to Sir Robert in London aboard the Centaur, presumably under the careful eye of the Captain.